duvan-gallego/paper-rock-scissors-game/README.md

 ## Paper, Rock, Scissors game
-This is just a Paper, Rock and Scissors game, with react, hooks, node and mongodb
+This is just a Paper, Rock and Scissors game, with react, redux, hooks, node and mongodb

 In the project directory, you can run:
 ### `npm install`